bthyreau/deep-T1-WMH/README.md

 Just clone or download this repository.

+If you have the uv packaging tool ( https://docs.astral.sh/uv/ ), you can do

+`uv run deepwmh.py example_brain_t1.nii.gz`

+which should take care of downloading the dependencies in the first run.

-In addition to PyTorch, the code requires scipy and nibabel.
+Otherwise, you need to setup a python3 environment on your machine : in addition to PyTorch, scipy and nibabel are required.

-If not pre-installed, a simple way to install python3 from scratch may be to use a Anaconda (anaconda.com) environment then
+If not pre-installed, you could use uv or Anaconda ( https://www.anaconda.com ) to to install python3, then
-* install scipy (`conda install scipy` or `pip install scipy`) and  nibabel (`pip install nibabel`)
+* install scipy and nibabel (`conda install scipy nibabel` or `pip install scipy nibabel`)
 * get pytorch for Python/CPU from `https://pytorch.org/get-started/locally/`.
 CUDA is not necessary.